 Wash New Hotel Quality Towels Before You Use Them

-New premium towels are sometimes treated with mild finishes to make them look and feel fluffier on store shelves.
+New premium hotel style towels are sometimes treated with mild finishes to make them look and feel fluffier on store shelves.
 So, before you use your new towels for the first time, put them through a warm water wash with a small amount of detergent.
 The wash will remove any residue and restore the towel’s natural absorbency so you’ll get the best experience with the first use.

 In the Washing Machine